 What does ‘strong’ paint mean?
 Rose wondered to herself.
 LeFace worked quickly, but her work was exceptionally detailed, and Rose’s face soon looked lion-like.
 Even her eyes took on a new shape.

 “It’s beautiful, dear.”
 LeFace announced to the kids in line, “I have drawn a lion, so no more lions.”

 There was a murmur among the kids.
-When they realized she draws only one of everything, the lines grew long quickly.
+When they realized she drew only one of everything, the line quickly grew even longer.

 Rose roared and bounded off to show her friends.

 The next girl, a fourth-grader, chose an owl.
 The work was so beautiful, even the kids who thought face painting was for toddlers joined the line.
-In the end, the artist painted nearly 300 faces, including forty different birds, a dozen superheroes, even ones that were entirely made up, ten breeds of dog, 29 reptiles, and over a hundred mammals.
-She made a child who couldn’t decide into a tennis ball, another into a pink-sprinkled donut, and one girl had painted hair covering her face.
+In the end, the artist painted nearly 300 faces, including forty different birds, a dozen superheroes, even some designs that were entirely made up.
+She painted ten breeds of dog, 29 reptiles, and over a hundred mammals.
+She made one child who couldn’t decide into a tennis ball, another into a pink-sprinkled donut, and one girl had painted hair covering her face.

 “She’s in the bounce house,” said her friend, Madds.

 When Ms. Sosa and the teachers walked over to the castle-shaped bouncy house, a full-grown lion leaped out and attacked a cluster of balloons.

 The teachers shrieked in surprise.